 Scout Recycling Centre accept a wide range of products and material for recycling.
 Some of this you will be paid for, and for others it will be a convenient drop off point.
 If you have a lot to drop off, try to pre-sort the material as much as possible.
 This will save you a lot of time at the recycling centre as it will help us service you more efficiently.

-A 10 cent deposit applies to beverage containers purchased in SA, and is redeemable when the container is returned to a Scout recycling centre.
+A 10 cent deposit applies to beverage containers purchased in SA, NT, NSW, ACT and QLD.
+The deposit is redeemable when the container is returned to a Scout recycling centre in the state of purchase.
 Don’t forget to tip out any liquid left in the cans or bottles.

 - Soft drinks all types

 - Fruit drinks and some juices up to 3litres